tardate/LittleArduinoProjects/Electronics101/Power/220vBoostConverterModule/README.md

 >
 > Important Notes:
 >
-> * This product accepts only 12-16.8V battery input, converting it to 220V AC output.
+> * This product accepts only 12-16.8V battery input, converting it to 220V DC output *[Note: seller specs incorrectly state "AC output"]*.
 Do not reverse polarity or connect to electric vehicles.
 Ensure all connections are correct before applying battery power.
 > * Install a cooling fan for extended operation or use in enclosed spaces.
 Do not test the output terminals with a multimeter.
 > * This is a high-frequency inverter module.
 Exercise personal safety precautions during use and operate strictly according to specifications while ensuring safety.